iamundefinedv/playgroundapis/readme.md

 # 🌐 PlaygroundAPIs.net Backend API 🌐

 A simple REST API in Node.js with multiple different endpoints for all kinds of random data.
+Everything is currently locked behind JWT authentication while in development.

 ## Quick Start